 2. Out-source participant education to the Fix My Foot Blisters Fast course.
 It walks people through all the different preventions, how they work, how to choose them, and my general recommendations for each blister location.
 Sure, I haven’t assessed their foot structure and function – that’s why ideally, they’d be seeing you for this information.
 But if you don’t want to, I can tell you this course works.
 It’s been running for about 5 years now, and has a 4.9 star rating from 70 reviews.
 You can read those reviews here.

-3. Or you can access the professional-only resources that are ready and waiting for you, in Blister Prevention University and Blister Prevention Business.
+3. Or you can access the professional-only resources that are ready and waiting for you, in Blister Prevention University and Blister Prevention Business (contact me for details).
 Use them to upskill for this event, future events and any client you see in your practice who needs blister advice.